 New Jersey Rear-End Accidents

-Obviously drivers on the roadways have a duty to operate their vehicles in a safe manner.
-When a driver does not operate his or her vehicle in a safe manner, they breach their duty.
-If, as a result of this breach of duty, another individual is hurt, the individual may be able to recover monetary damages for their injuries.
-Often times, establishing a negligence case is fairly easy if the defendant rear-ended the plaintiff’s vehicle.
-Unless rare circumstances are present, the driver of a vehicle who runs into the back of another car, or rear-ends that car, will be the driver who was at fault in the motor vehicle accident.
-If that at fault accident caused some type of harm, the individual who was harmed, may be able to recover damages in a civil proceeding.
+Obviously, drivers on the roadways in New Jersey have a duty to operate their vehicles in a safe manner.
+When a driver does not operate their vehicle in a safe manner, it constitutes a breach of that duty.
+If, as a result of this breach of duty, you are hurt, you may be able to obtain compensation for your injuries.
+In a rear-end accident case, establishing negligence is often easier than in other types of auto accident cases.
+Except in rare circumstances, the motorist who crashes into the back of another car will be the driver at fault for the collision.

 However, you should be aware that there are certain limitations to filing a car accident lawsuit in the state of New Jersey, such as the “verbal threshold” or “limitation on lawsuit” statute.
 You could also find it difficult to prove the extent of your injuries, especially because insurance companies tend to require stronger-than-usual evidence of a whiplash injury in a rear-end accident claim.
 There is also the possibility that the defendant will try to place some, or all, of the blame for the rear-impact collision on you.
 Our experienced NJ car accident lawyers can help you file your accident claim, counter the other side’s arguments, and get you the compensation you deserve.